ronaldbradford/aws-tutorial/ec2/create-an-assessible-instance.md

 # Create an Internet Accessible EC2 Instance

 In this example we will create an EC2 Instance accessible from your current Internet IPV4 address that can be used to create and manage RDS resources.
+This tutorial requires the creation of the <a href="create-rds-security-group.md">RDS Security Group</a> that enables access from your local IP.

 ## Required configurable parameters